 “At Castleton I’m not just a number, but my professors know me by who I am.”

 Sociology plays an important role in our world.
 Through the scientific study of society and culture, sociology prepares students for the rapidly changing world in which we live.
-Core courses in sociological perspectives, social theory and research, provide the foundation for many options of study, especially in cultural anthropology, power and conflict, community studies, criminology, and women’s and gender studies.
+Core courses in sociological perspectives, social theory, and research provide the foundation for many options of study, especially in cultural anthropology, power and conflict, community studies, and criminology.

 Numerous opportunities to pursue both education and community involvement are available through the Sociology program.
 Here are a few examples of how sociology students and faculty have made positive changes:

 Each semester students in the Sociological Research Methods class solicit research ideas and topics from the University community.
 From the topics submitted, between eight and 12 are chosen for research by the students.

 Each group of two students conceptualizes and operationalizes the ideas for inclusion in a questionnaire, which is administered face-to-face or over the phone to a randomly selected group of Castleton students.